JonnyPS/web-dev-environment/README.md

 This ensures everything is optimised.
 Javascript and css files are concatonated and minified, images are compressed and a zip file of all dist folder files is created.

+## Notes

+### Folder Structure
+The *app* folder is used for development purposes only.<br>
+The *dist* folder is used for publication only.

+### Nunjucks
+Nunjucks templating language is used to import text from a JSON file as banner copy, without changing the HTML file.